People in Advanced Structures Group

 - "Evros" considered the complete morphing behaviour of simple non-corrugated shells using, for example, Catastrophe Theory.
 He was the first researcher to manufacture a truly tri-stable shell; and he actuated shell shape-change using embedded magnetised particles.
 He is now a Research Associate in the Low Carbon Materials Processing - next door to the Advanced Structures Laboratory.

 - Xin's research focussed on repetitive structures, such as zeolites and their corresponding 2-D cases (Kagome and Roman mosaic net), making extensive use of symmetry techniques.
 He awaits his PhD viva

 - Ioannis investigated the structural behaviour of multi-modular tensegrity grids with pre-stress, and adapted techniques for measuring the tension in double-layer tensegrity space grids.
 This research involved experiments on a large-scale tensegrity space frame in collaboration with Expedition Engineering He now works for structural engineers, Waagner Biro.

 - Dr Mark Schenk

-- Mark's PhD research was on the mechanics of Folded Shell Structures, and used his knowledge of engineering origami as Research Associate working on inflatable space structures.
+- Mark's PhD research was on the mechanics of folded shell structures from an origami perspective, which continued into his work as a Research Associate on inflatable space structures.
 He is currently at Surrey Space Centre.